 Due to excessive use and sensitivity, the hole saw teeth get dull too soon.
 And a dull saw is injurious for use.
 It might slip anytime to cause the users cuts and wounds.
 Also, your cutting results will be much less accurate than your expectation.

-You can eliminate these issues with our guideline on how to sharpen a hole saw.
+You can eliminate these issues with our guidelines on how to sharpen a hole saw.
 The process has been described with detailed steps.
 Thereby, even a newbie will find the sharpening process easy.